CDRT/docs/bios/settings/thinkstation/networksetup.md

 |  |  | yes | Both |
 </details>

 <details><summary>Boot URL</summary>

-A new Boot Option will be created according to this Boot URL. <br>
+A new Boot Option will be created according to this Boot URL.

-HTTPs support only. (e.g., https://webserver/boot.efi) <br>
+Accepts HTTPs URLs only.

-Please use the `Tls Auth Configuration` to import the CA (Certificate Authority) to support the HTTPs boot.
+?> Use `Tls Auth Configuration` to import the CA (Certificate Authority) to support the HTTPs boot.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 |  |  |  | Both |
 </details>

 <details><summary>Delete HTTPs Boot Option from List</summary>

 The list of HTTPs Boot options. <br>

 Select and press `Enter` to remove an EFI HTTPs boot option.